dr-rodriguez/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 To examine the differences in activity patterns between weekdays and weekends, I will generate a few extra columns denoting the day of the week and a factor that denotes weekday/weekend.
-I will the data frame created in the prior step which has missing values imputed.
+I will use the data frame created in the prior step which has missing values imputed.

 ```r